---

 visible transcript mirror, tool policy, approvals, media delivery, and session

-that only the Codex app-server path can claim the run.
-Explicit plugin runtimes
+prove that only the Codex app-server path can claim the run.
+Explicit plugin

-fail closed; Codex app-server selection failures and runtime failures are not
+runtimes fail closed; Codex app-server selection failures and runtime failures

 ## Runtime strictness